Sustainability Reporting Initiative

 Wind farms can be built on productive or brownfield pieces of land.
 Though they are typically spread over larger tracts of land, the turbines themselves and the surrounding infrastructure (including roads and transmission lines) occupy a small portion of the total area of a wind farm, which is not fenced.
 The surrounding area can still be used for a variety of other productive purposes, including for agriculture.

 Solar farms are typically sited on low-productive or unused tracts of land and are not commonly shared for other uses.
-We do however have one facility, Spartan, which doubles as the roof of a sizeable outdoor parking lot, showing that dual usage is possible.
+We do however have one facility, Spartan, that has a second purpose as the roof of a sizeable outdoor parking lot, proving that integrating solar into infrastructure is possible.

-Construction phases at our facilities, depending on their type and size, can be completed in as little as 12 months up to as long as 36 months.
+Construction phases at our facilities, depending on their generation type and size (MW), can be completed in as little as 12 months and up to as long as 36 months.

-As many of our projects are located in remote areas, consideration of wildlife plays an important role in the planning, construction and operation phases of our projects.
-We have a successful record of partnering with government, NGOs, conservation groups, academia and local organizations to design and conduct solutions to mitigate human-wildlife interactions and disturbance to important wildlife ecosystems.
+As our projects are located in remote areas, consideration of wildlife plays an important role in the planning, construction and operation phases of our projects.
+We have a successful record of partnering with government, Non-Governmental Organizations (“NGOs”), conservation groups, academia and local organizations to design and conduct solutions to mitigate human-wildlife interaction and disturbance to important wildlife ecosystems.

 At our hydroelectric projects, wildlife concerns are mainly focused on the construction phase of the project.
 Mitigating disturbances to wildlife corridors, protecting species at risk, and ensuring minimal disruption to important habitat is critical in the design phase of our projects.
 Our environment team has proven adaptable in addressing unforeseen issues and has consistently risen to the occasion to resolve them in a timely manner.
 Throughout the life of a project, our teams continue to monitor fish populations to ensure that they remain healthy and unaffected by operations.